jiekesen/Lightgbm/README.md

 ```bash
 python Lightgbm.py
 ```
 Tips： Please note the modification of the file path.Due to the use of 10-fold cross-validation repeated 100 times, the training time may be considerable.
-To facilitate direct code execution by users, we also provide a version in Jupyter Notebook format.
+To facilitate direct code execution by users, we also provide a version in Jupyter Notebook format.The Data folder contains test data comprising 200 samples.